RebeccaTamachiro/RebeccaTamachiro/README.md

 You probably wouldn't guess but I am Brazilian, from São Paulo, and I have moved to Lisbon in 2017.

-I currently work as a **Technical Writer** but I also really enjoy coding and learning about new tech and collaboration platforms.
+I currently work as a **Technical Writer** at **Cloudflare** but I also really enjoy coding and learning about new tech.

 ## :rocket: So far...

 Back in my hometown I have graduated in Linguistics and in Portugal I took a Post-Graduate course in Digital Communication.

-In 2019, and after I got my first job in tech - working as a support agent for **Pipedrive** -, I became increasingly interested about web and software development.
+In 2019, and after I got my first job in tech - working as a support agent for **Pipedrive** -, I became increasingly interested in web and software development.

 From May 2021 to August 2022, I have worked as a Technical Writer at SISCOG, developing and maintaining user documentation about their decision support applications.